-Museums are great spots to hit up on a road trip or vacation, bringing some educational value to your trip.
-But with so many places to visit, how are you supposed to choose?
-Just check out our list of the best museums in New York!
+Museums are great spots to hit up on a road trip or vacation.
+But with so many places to visit so close, how are you supposed to choose?
+Just check out our list of the best museums in New York City.

-The Guggenheim Museum in Manhattan is a landmark art museum, showcasing work from the 20th century and beyond.
-The iconic building housing the museum was designed by none other than Frank Lloyd Wright himself (talk about a commitment to theme).
-In addition to their vast collections of modern and contemporary art, the Guggenheim also hosts many special exhibitions and events.
-Check out their calendar for upcoming lectures, screenings, performances and more.
-It’s not only one of the best museums in New York – it’s one of the best museums in the world.
+The Guggenheim Museum in Manhattan is a landmark institution, showcasing works from the 20th century and beyond.
+The iconic building was designed by none other than Frank Lloyd Wright.
+In addition to the vast collections of modern and contemporary art, the Guggenheim also hosts many special exhibitions and events.
+It’s not only one of the best museums in New York City – it’s one of the best museums in the world.
 Get $3 off admission with your AAA card.

 American Museum of Natural History

 Another one of the best museums in New York is the American Museum of Natural History.
-They’ve got everything here – and they should, considering it’s the largest natural history museum in the world at over 2 million square feet.
+The museum has just about everything within its walls – and it should, considering it’s the largest natural history museum in the world at over 2 million square feet.
 The museum is a catalog of ecological history, animal species, human culture, architecture, geology and astronomy.
-The dinosaurs are a visitor favorite.
+Coming in February 2021, the all-new Allison and Roberto Mignone Halls of Gems and Minerals, promises a brilliant showcase of specimens, including some of the largest amethyst geodes on public display.
+The dinosaurs are also always a visitor favorite.
 It’s a great trip for the whole family.